 77. Sugar can increase the risk of developing gout.

-78. Sugar can increase glucose levels in the blood much higher than complex carbohydrates in a glucose tolerance test can.
+78. Sugar can increase glucose levels in the blood much higher than complex carbohydrates in a glucose tolerance test.

 79. Sugar reduces learning capacity.

-80. Sugar can cause two blood proteins – albumin and lipoproteins – to function less effectively, which may reduce the body’s ability to handle fat and cholesterol.
+80. Sugar can cause two blood proteins – albumin and lipoproteins – to function less effectively, reducing the body’s ability to handle fat and cholesterol.

 81. Sugar can contribute to Alzheimer’s disease.